r-lidar/lidR/README.md

 ### Read and display a las file

-In the R-fashion style the function `plot` based on `rgl` enable the user to display, rotate and zoom on a point cloud.
-Because `rgl` have limited capabilities regarding large datasets we also made a package [PointCloudViewer](https://github.com/Jean-Romain/PointCloudViewer) with greater display capabilites.
+In R-fashion style the function `plot`, based on `rgl`, enables the user to display, rotate and zoom a point cloud.
+Because `rgl` has limited capabilities with respect to large datasets, we also made a package [PointCloudViewer](https://github.com/Jean-Romain/PointCloudViewer) with greater display capabilites.

 ```r
 las = readLAS("<file.las>")